 The Portsmouth Community Development Department has recognized an increased need for accessibility improvements at the Municipal Complex and other locations throughout the City.
-Plans have been adopted to undergo renovations to update entrances to City Hall to facilitate ease of access for those with disabilities.
+Plans have been studied to undergo renovations to update entrances to City Hall to facilitate ease of access for those with disabilities.
 In 2014 the senior center was closed, and since then seniors have had to utilize temporary spaces.
+In 2019-2020, with the support of CDBG funds, a new Senior Center has been constructed and programming space is more than doubled.